Xin-SHEN/GreensockEngine/README.md

 # GreensockEngine
-This is a ActionScript3 Tween Engine with Xin's personal modified.
+This is a ActionScript3 Tween Engine with Xin's personal modification.